-All tenants of the Council will be covered by the Tenancy Management Policy.
-The Tenancy Management Policy will ensure that a consistent approach is taken to administering tenants' rights and will lead to a fair approach being taken for all tenants.
+Over time, more and more tenants will become subject to the tenure policy when the tenants get rolled out to more and more tenants as the Council let more and more homes.
+The tenure policy will ensure that a consistent approach is taken to administering these tenancies and will lead to a fair approach being taken for all tenants.